 TBI can disrupt memory, thinking, movement, vision, hearing, and emotional functioning.
 It can also result in personality changes and depression.
 The effects are not confined to individuals; they can also impact families, friends, and communities.

-TBI is a major cause of death and disability in the United States, where estimates from the Centers for Disease Control and Prevention (CDC) suggest that 138 people die every day from injuries that include TBI.
+TBI is a major cause of death and disability in the United States, where estimates from the Centers for Disease Control and Prevention (CDC)

 The majority of TBI survivors experience effects that last a few days, while others are left with enduring disabilities that can last for the rest of their lives.